remarkablemark/dotfiles/README.md

 > My dotfiles are only compatible with macOS.

-If you have SSH access to the repository, then [set up your SSH key.](https://remarkablemark.org/blog/2020/04/13/avoid-ssh-passphrase/) and clone the repository:
+If you have SSH access to the repository, then [set up your SSH key](https://remarkablemark.org/blog/2020/04/13/avoid-ssh-passphrase/) and clone the repository:

 ```sh
 git clone git@github.com:remarkablemark/dotfiles.git ~/dotfiles
 cd ~/dotfiles
 ```

-If you don't have SSH access to the repository, then clone the repository:
+Otherwise, clone the repository:

 ```sh
 git clone https://github.com/remarkablemark/dotfiles.git ~/dotfiles